operate-first/curator/README.md

 ### Functionalities
 + Download raw data of OCP infrastructure utilization. (v0.1 - 05/26/2021)
-+ Automation of storing infrastructure utilization data in a S3-compatible persistent volume.
++ Automation of storing infrastructure utilization data in an S3-compatible persistent volume.

 ### Backup a directory to an S3 bucket